Most Rev. Jeffrey Monforton

 Deacon Dominic Cerrato, Ph.D.

-Deacon Dominic Cerrato is Executive Director of Diaconal Ministries and Director of Diaconal Formation for the Diocese of Joliet.
-He also offers spiritual direction through the Pastoral Solutions Institute and is editor of Deacon Digest magazine.
+Deacon Dominic Cerrato is Director of Diaconal Ministries and Director of the Diaconate for the Diocese of Joliet.
+He is also the Editor of Our Sunday Visitor's, The Deacon magazine and was chosen by Pope Francis to be a member of the international Papal Commission on Women and the Diaconate.
 Formerly, he served in full-time pastoral ministry specializing in adult faith formation.
 He has taught theology at Franciscan University of Steubenville, Duquesne University and Holy Apostles College and Seminary.
 While at Franciscan University, Deacon Dominic also established and developed the Distance Learning Masters in Theology Program.
 He has nearly 30 years of experience in catechetical and pastoral ministry on both the diocesan and parish levels.

 Deacon Dominic possesses a BA in Theology from Franciscan University, a MA in Theology from Duquesne University where he also completed his Ph.D. course work with a concentration in healthcare ethics.
 In 2009, he was awarded a Ph.D in Theology from the Graduate Theological Foundation.